 9 Attachment C - Methodology to Assess Available Transfer Capability

-The ISO shall calculate Firm and Non-Firm Available Transfer Capability ("ATC") according to the procedures set forth in this Attachment C .
+The ISO shall calculate Firm and Non-Firm Available Transfer Capability ("ATC") according to the procedures set forth in this Attachment C which adopts the “Rated System Path Methodology” established by the North American Electric Reliability Corporation’s Reliability Standard MOD-029-1a, or its successors..
+Any additional information or detail shall be set forth in the ISO’s ATC Implementation Document (“ATCID”).

 9.1 Overview